toluwalojurotimiayeni/alx-higher_level_programming/0x00-python-hello_world/README.md

-print the integer stored in the variable number, followed by Battery street
+print the float stored in the variable number with a precision of 2 digits